- 2017 Holidays

 Passport for pets

-Most domestic pets can also discover the joys of France, Spain & Portgual by travelling under the Pets Travel Scheme.
-Please contact your vet or the DEFRA helpline on 0870 241 1710 for information.
+Most domestic pets can also discover the joys of France, Spain & Portugal by travelling under the Pets Travel Scheme.
+For information please go to www.defra.co.uk or ring them on 0370 241 1710.

 Where pets are accepted this is shown under extra services and the price shown is a price per pet per night unless stated otherwise.
 Some restrictions may apply.